MTNA Foundation Fellow Program

 The Music Teachers National Association Foundation Fellow Program offers a meaningful method for honoring individuals while supporting the efforts of the MTNA Foundation Fund through a donation to the Foundation Fund in an individual’s name.

 Each year, new MTNA Fellows are recognized at the MTNA National Conference.
 Fellows receive a complimentary ticket to the Gala, an attractive MTNA Fellow certificate and pin.
 Also, new Fellows are prominently recognized on the Foundation Fund website and their names will appear on a plaque located at the MTNA National Headquarters.
 A press release will be sent to media outlets selected by the Fellow.
+Our Fellows

-Wendi is the President of the California Association of Professional Music Teachers (CAPMT - state affiliate for Music Teachers National Association), State Presidents Advisory Council Chair for MTNA, Examiner for Certificate of Merit Program - Music Teachers Association of California, Center Representative for RCM (Royal Conservatory of Music) Founding School and Founding Teacher (RCM) Advanced Specialist (RCM), ARCT, Piano Performance (RCM).
+Wendi is the Immediate Past-President of the California Association of Professional Music Teachers (CAPMT - state affiliate for Music Teachers National Association), State Presidents Advisory Council Chair for MTNA, Examiner for Certificate of Merit Program - Music Teachers Association of California, Center Representative for RCM (Royal Conservatory of Music) Founding School and Founding Teacher (RCM) Advanced Specialist (RCM), ARCT, Piano Performance (RCM).
 Wendi studied piano performance at the University of the Pacific and continues to perform yearly concerts at UOP.
 She has been teaching private piano and Kindermusik for over 30 years.
 Wendi is currently the Music Director for Stevenson School, Lower Division in Carmel, California.
 Wendi is an active performer and composer.

 Noreen Wenjen, NCTM

-Noreen Wenjen, NCTM, is the Immediate Past-President of the California Association of Professional Music Teachers (CAPMT).
+Noreen Wenjen, NCTM, is the Past-President of the California Association of Professional Music Teachers (CAPMT).
 In 2019, she served as MTNA China Certification Chair, MTNA SPAC Chair, AMT Committee member and MTNA SW Division Director-Elect nominee.

 Noreen earned a BM and Artist Diploma, received top prizes from international piano competitions and studied with Joanna Hodges, Stewart Gordon, Nancy Rohr, Peter Yazbeck, and Jim McCormick.